Depreciation Calculator

 Result

-Each year, the company records a $6,000 depreciation expense on its income statement and increases accumulated depreciation on the balance sheet by the same amount, reducing the truck's carrying value from $35,000 toward its $5,000 salvage value over 5 years.
+How it works: Each year, the company records a $6,000 depreciation expense on its income statement and increases accumulated depreciation on the balance sheet by the same amount.
+After 3 years, accumulated depreciation reaches $18,000 and the truck's book value falls to $17,000.
+By the end of year 5, the truck is fully depreciated to its $5,000 salvage value.

 Frequently Asked Questions